jethornton/rpi/docs/source/install-10D.rst

 Connect a mouse, keyboard and monitor to the Raspberry Pi and boot up.

 When you boot up to the desktop you get the welcome screen, you might want to write down the IP address if your going to use SSH later.

 Click on `Next` then set the country, language, time zone and check off use English language and keyboard the press `Next`.

 Skip setting a new password for user `pi` we will replace that slice of pi later with your user name so just press `Next`.

 On the next screen usually you just press `Next`.

 You can either setup a wireless network or skip it.

-Update the software press `Next` to update.
+Update the software page press `Next` to update.

+After the update click `Restart`

+After the Rpi boots back up click on the Raspberry in the upper left corner then select `Preferences` then `Raspberry Pi Configuration`

+* System Tab
+   * Set the Hostname